GaryLee/QRegExpTester/README.md

 A testbench utility for the QRegExp of Qt toolkit.

-QRegExoTester provides a convenient utility to write and test QRegExp class.
+QRegExpTester provides a convenient utility to write and test QRegExp class.
 With this utility, you can test your regular expression with testee string and check the result which generated from QRegExp class.